javapark1/hazelcast-addon-bundles/help/bundle-imdg-4.0-docker-debezium_kafka/README.md

 cd_docker hazelcast
 ```

 If you are running Docker Desktop, then the host name, `host.docker.internal`, is accessible from the containers as well as the host machine.
-Run the `ping` command to make sure you have this host name defined.
+You can run the `ping` command to check the host name.

 ```console
 ping host.docker.internal
 ```

-If `host.docker.internal` is not defined then you will need to use the host IP address that can be accessed from both the containers and the host machine.
+If `host.docker.internal` is not defined then you will need to use the host IP address that can be accessed from both the Docker containers and the host machine.
 Run `create_docker -?` or `man create_docker` to see the usage.

 ```console
 create_docker -?